-We are interested in novel spin textures, especially those occurring in magnetic nanowires and nanotubes.
-In these, specific effects are made possible by curvature, three-dimensional spin and space, and topology with azimuthal periodic boundary conditions.
-We design and fabricate the systems, image the spin textures, and ultimately aim at addressing these with spin-polarized currents or externally applied magnetic fields.
+We are interested in novel spin textures, especially those occurring in three-dimensional (3D) magnetic objects.
+Curvature, domain walls, 3D spin and space, topology are some of our daily words at work.
+We design and fabricate devices, image their spin textures and influence these with spin-polarized currents or externally applied magnetic fields.
 The applied background includes the proposed concept of 3D race-track memory.
-This research topic is conducted in close collaboration with colleagues in the Theory group, at Institut Néel, and expert chemist groups in Germany.
+This research topic is driven in close collaboration with colleagues in the Theory group, PFNC at Minatec, Institut Néel, and expert chemist groups in Germany and Spain.

-Magnetic imaging 3D spin textures is demanding in terms of spatial resolution, bulk/surface and multi-components sensitivity.
-We are developing expertise in various techniques both in the lab and at external facilities, including development of instruments and image data treatment.
+Magnetic imaging of 3D spin textures requires high spatial resolution (nanoscale) as well as bulk/surface and multi-component sensitivity.
+We are developing expertise in electron-, X-ray & near-field probes, both in the lab and at external facilities, including development of instruments and image data treatment.

 - Sylvain MARTIN (2016-2018)